mathspp/mathspp/pages/02.blog/longest-unique-substring/item.md

 ## Problem statement

 !!!
 Given a string, find the longest substring that contains only unique characters.
 !!!
-In case of a tie, return the first one.
+In case of a length tie, return the first one.

 Here are some examples to test your code with: